 Chapter Summary

-The purpose of this chapter is to inform the completion of the financial issues worksheet, which covers each TO (and SO where applicable).
+The purpose of this chapter is to inform the completion of the financial issues worksheet, which covers each TO and NGESO.
 This is to enable Ofgem to effectively monitor outturn against the appropriate allowances, assess future allowances and quantify any adjustments as required in the Final Proposals.

 Introduction